 - Meanwhile, reheat the beef broth in a small pot on the stove over medium-low heat.2 cups broth from birria recipe

 - Preheat a cast iron skillet or large griddle over medium-high heat.
-Brush oil over the surface.1 tablespoon oil
+Brush oil over the surface.1 tbsp oil

 - Working one at a time dunk a tortilla into the broth.24 Corn tortilla, 2 cups broth from birria recipe